Dinstanville History, Family Crest & Coats of Arms

 John Danstin, Dastyn or Daustin ( fl.
 1320), was an early English alchemist who "occupied, the foremost place among the alchemists of his time, and was the only master of his art in England.
 Originally a monk, he gave himself up to philosophical inquiries, and was reduced to the utmost poverty.
 The only record which remains to fix the period when Dastin lived is a letter which he addressed to Pope John XXII."

 Early History of the Dinstanville family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstanville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstanville research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstanville History in all our PDF Extended History products and printed products wherever possible.

 Dinstanville Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Dinstanville has been spelled many different ways, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.